howtographql/howtographql/content/backend/graphql-ruby/5-connecting-nodes.md

 ---
 title: Connecting Nodes
-pageTitle: "Advanced Server-side Mutations with GraphQL & Ruby"
+pageTitle: "Advanced Server-side Mutations with GraphQL & Ruby Tutorial"
-description: Add votes and connect your records
+description: "Learn best practices for implementing advanced GraphQL mutations with Ruby and graphql-ruby.
+You can test your implementation in a GraphiQL Playground."
 ---

 ### Voting for links